Three Aircraft Cabin Structures Certification Methods

 There will be cases in which the structural modifications to an existing unit or a new unit similar to a certified unit are not major enough to require testing.

-In such cases the previously certified unit’s report contents, tested component allowable loads, materials, full scale test results etc. can be used to present a logical argument.
+In such cases, the previously certified unit’s report contents, tested component allowable loads, materials, and full-scale test results can be used to present a logical argument.

 The substantiation for the changes can be done by comparison and by demonstrating that the new unit, or changes to an existing unit, do not alter the overall load path significantly.
 It is also necessary to demonstrate that they do not result in the overall weight increase compared to the certified weight.